 Marinated Tomatoes with Herb Dressing

-Years ago when my sister Sandee heard I was growing marjoram in my new herb beds, she gave me this recipe for Marinated Tomatoes with Herb Dressing that came from a compilation of recipes by her neighbors appropriately called Our Neighborhood Cookbook, and Sandee recommending I use Marjoram as one of the herbs.
+Years ago when my sister Sandee heard I was growing marjoram in my new herb beds, she gave me this recipe for Marinated Tomatoes with Herb Dressing that came from a neighborhood cookbook, and Sandee recommended I use Marjoram as one of the herbs.
 I’d never heard of marinating tomatoes, so a marinated tomato salad was a completely new idea for me.
 But Sandee raved about the salad.